84 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is vibrator use safe for treating female sexual dysfunction?
+What evidence suggests that vibrator use is effective for female sexual dysfunction?

 This trial is for women over 18 who visit a urogynecology clinic and have been diagnosed with conditions like pelvic organ prolapse or various types of incontinence.
 They should score below 26.55 on the FSFI, indicating sexual dysfunction, not currently use a vibrator, be able to read/write in English, and consent to using a vibrator.